 30 The Winner Takes It All - Agnetha's sad face is reflected in Benny's piano.
 Red heels and blue eye shadow.
 Black and white photos suggest the past.

-33 Head Over Heels - Frida is Agnetha's friend.
+32 Head Over Heels - Frida is Agnetha's friend.
 She primps and goes shopping.
-Bjorn is the henpecked husband.
+Bjorn is henpecked.

-35 One Of Us - Agnetha moves into her flat after leaving Bjorn.
+34 One Of Us - Agnetha moves into her flat after leaving Bjorn.
 She paints and hangs wallpaper.
 Among her things is a book called "The Divine Garbo."
 When the Swedish press wanted to irritate Agnetha, it called her the new Garbo.
-Greta Garbo was Sweden's great movie star who became famous for her reclusiveness.
+Greta Garbo was Sweden's great movie star known for her reclusiveness.
 Youth and beauty are fleeting!
 There is this idea of becoming different people at different times.
-It derives from the failure of art to capture life.
-No sooner is the picture taken or the ink dried than we have outgrown it.

-37 The Day Before You Came - Agnetha makes eyes and has an affair with a man she meets on a train.
-Pensive and thoughtful.
+35 The Day Before You Came - Agnetha makes eyes and has an affair with a man she meets on a train.

 1 TOMMY COOPER HOUR 1974 - The women are lighthouses, beacons to the musical mariner.
 Agnetha's hair is waist-length.

 2 STARPARADE - German TV.
-Frida points at the audience in her customary way.
 The couples pair off for "Honey Honey."
 Cool outfits and plenty of romance!

 3 AUSTRIAN TV - Bjorn is duck walking for "Honey Honey" and "So Long."
 Agnetha in a skirt, Frida in black slacks.

-4 DIE AKTUELLE SCHAUBUDE - "Waterloo" on German TV.
+4 DIE AKTUELLE SCHAUBUDE - "Waterloo" for German TV.

 5 SEASIDE SPECIAL - ABBA does "Waterloo" in a carnival atmosphere, rides and everything.
 They could have stepped out of an Elvis movie.
 "SOS" is a leg show!
-The folkparks are mentioned in interviews.
-The Hep Stars and Hootenanny Singers toured them habitually.
+Folkparks are mentioned in interviews.
+The Hep Stars and Hootenanny Singers toured them.
 So did Agnetha and Frida.

 6 TOP OF THE POPS in London - "SOS"

 ABBA appeared on weekly rock shows.
 AMERICAN BANDSTAND drew "SOS" and "I Do, I Do."
-Dick Clark related to them well.
+Dick Clark interviewed them.
 Bjorn speaks the best English.
 Benny is second, Frida third and Agnetha fourth.
 Still, Agnetha is the one we want to hear: "8 millions!"
 They wore the cat costumes a year before retiring them, showing them in different countries.
 They performed "Fernando" on THE MIDNIGHT SPECIAL, both guys playing guitar.
 On DON KIRSHNER'S ROCK CONCERT, they did "Waterloo," "SOS," "Dancing Queen," "Fernando" & "Mamma Mia" in white jump suits.
 Another time, they did the same repertoire in different costumes.
-Agnetha wears a green cape and white flared pants.
+Agnetha wore a green cape and white flared pants.
 She throws her hip to one side!
-Magnifique!
-Frida wears a white cape and skirt.
+Magnificent!
+Frida wore a white cape and skirt.
 Wonder Women!

 SATURDAY NIGHT LIVE used "Waterloo" and "SOS" for a comedy sketch.
 They sing on a sinking ship.
 It must be the Titanic!

 DINAH! showcased "Fernando."
-Benny and Frida politely declined Dinah Shore's invitation to marry on her show.
+Benny and Frida declined Dinah Shore's invitation to marry on her show.

 MUSIKLADEN SPECIAL 1976 set the pattern for later shows.
-9 songs are punctuated by short question and answer periods.
+9 songs are punctuated by short questions and answers.
 ABBA puts on blue suits and bow ties for "Honey Honey" and "Mamma Mia."
 Each suit sports a different flower.
-Agnetha and Frida whisper shyly like school girls in class.
+Agnetha and Frida whisper like school girls in class.
 Benny and Bjorn talk candidly about having control over every aspect of their music.
 They are an industry within an industry.
 It shows to what extent they wanted to do this.
 I wanted to step into the television and be part of it.
-I had no idea they were doing these shows then.
-Auras surrounding them during presage Olivia Newton-John's disco movie, Xanadu.
+I had no idea they were doing these shows.

-Back in the States for a kids' show called WONDERAMA, it is standard fare: "Mamma Mia," "SOS" and "Fernando."
+Back in the States for a kids' show called WONDERAMA, it is standard fare: "Mamma Mia," "SOS" & "Fernando."
 They wear karate outfits, and the kids love it.
 Benny greets them in Swedish.

 For the AUSTRALIAN SPECIAL 1976, ABBA lip synched 12 songs from the early albums.
 "Hasta Manana" and "Tropical Loveland" are surprises.
 They talk and show native animals.
-Bjorn has a snake, Frida a opossum and Benny a cockatoo.
+Bjorn has a snake, Frida a opossum & Benny a cockatoo.
 Agnetha prefers the park ranger.
-Skirts come off for "Waterloo", and Agnetha gives her all for "Honey Honey."
+Skirts come off for "Waterloo," and Agnetha gives her all for "Honey Honey."
 "So Long" ends with their dance, flying arms and hair!